Policy and Commitment

 Activities of the Industrial Federation for Human Rights, Tokyo

-Shimizu is a member of the Industrial Federation for Human Rights, Tokyo, which consists of 123 companies as of April, 2022 most of which are headquartered in Tokyo.
+Shimizu is a member of the Industrial Federation for Human Rights, Tokyo, which consists of 120 companies as of April, 2025 most of which are headquartered in Tokyo.
 We work along with other member companies to contribute to solving various human rights issues through implementation of human rights trainings, raising social awareness of human rights issues, and publicly reporting on these activities.

 Tokyo Human Rights Promotion Corporate Liaison Council

-Activities of the construction and real estate Human Rights Due Diligence Study Group
+Activities of the Construction and Real Estate Human Rights Due Diligence Study Group

 We participate in the construction and real estate Human Rights Due Diligence Study Group, which was established by eight general contractors and developers in 2018.
 In addition to promoting collaborative initiatives with other companies, we share information on individual initiatives and positive examples to address human rights issues common to the industry, such as using sustainable concrete form material and technical trainees from abroad at construction sites.